melsuit/melsuit.github.io/_portfolio/2_elearningProjects.markdown

 <details>
   <summary> Articulate Storyline: Classification Unit </summary>
   <ul style ="list-style'type:disc">
     <li>Originally this was designed for an Instructor-Led class.
 It is based on the conceptual change model.
-The conceptual change model helps teachers teach for conceptual change.
-Student’s misconceptions of a subject are documented at the very beginning of a lesson; during phase one (commit to a position).
-Students then share their position, during expose beliefs (phase two); this is a type of assessment that will allow the teacher to know where their students stand and how the lesson needs to be tailored through guiding questions to create dissatisfaction with the student’s current views.
-This dissatisfaction is accomplished during phase three (confront beliefs).
-This phase generally utilizes an experiment or activity that will allow students to test their beliefs and realize that they are wrong and wonder why, or that they are right and provide support.
-Once the dissatisfaction is created the model moves into phase four (accommodate the concept).
-This is where the concept can be introduced through lecture or discussion of what the students observed.
-Once the students have the basics of the concept then they work on extending the concept, phase five, by going back to the original experiment or activity and working through it with the new understanding.
-The final phase, go beyond, allows students to apply their knowledge to a completely new problem that is based on the same concept, or a similar one which will transition the students into a new cycle.</li>
+I migrated the lesson over to an eLearning opportunity for a few students who where suspended for the entire unit, so they could work on it at home and stay caught up with the class. </li>
-    <li>Then the lesson was changed to an eLearning opportunity.</li>
+    <li>Technology Used: Articulate Storyline 2 </li>
   </ul>
     Files
     <ul style="list-style'type:none">
     <li>
-    <a href=" https://melsuit.github.io/Classification-Unit/story.html" target=""> Click to open Storyline File</a>
+    <a href=" https://melsuit.github.io/Classification-Unit/story.html" target=""> Articulate Storyline File </a>
     </li>
     </ul>
 </details>